Pumpkin Display History

 2013, 2015, 2017 - The Post-Crescent's "Stock The Shelves" Community Challenge.

-In 2018 all donations will again be given to The Fox Valley Humane Association!
+In 2019 all donations will again be given to the "Stock The Shelves" program!!!

 Finally, the one question lots of people ask is, "Why do you do this?"
 Admittedly, it is a lot of work for myself, my wife and my parents (the display is still held at their house)!
 However, it is a great feeling watching so many people get so much enjoyment over looking at pumpkins!
 Young and old all enjoy them!
 No one is waiting to scare you and everyone is welcome to take as many pictures as they want.
 For a few days a year I can "be a kid again" and do something I thoroughly enjoy.
 The fact that we are helping people by collecting a donation is the icing on the cake!